bruvio/traffic_API/README.md

 A `Dockerfile` and a `docker-compose` files are provided.

-I created a nginx proxy that can be used as Django's built-in webserver is not designed for production use.
+I created a nginx proxy (a gitsubmodule is provided in the repo) that can be used as Django's built-in webserver is not designed for production use.
 Nginx is designed to be fast, efficient, and secure, so it's a better choice to handle incoming web requests when your website is on the public Internet and thus subject to large amounts of traffic (if you're lucky and your site takes off)

 ## run the code